- Do certain relationships stress you out?

 Fear of the unknown, rejection or failure.
 Many times we have met with clients who have expressed their fears of taking the first step to getting help for their anxiety.
 Fear of rejection is very common.
 Questions like, “What will the counselor think of me?
 Will he/she like me?” and other such questions.
 These fears are real, they are ones that many people feel they have to face alone.
 Then, they take the courage to hope…hope that there are better ways of being in a relationship than being stressed, nervous or afraid.
 You may find fear as one of the greatest obstacles in relieving stress.
 Not knowing for sure how another person may respond if you get help…which may include how you may feel about yourself.
 Be courageous for you.

-Shame, guilt keep pecking away at me.
+Shame and guilt keep pecking away at me.
 These are very common emotions that people experience many times when battling with anxiety.
 Shame and guilt can be seen as siblings to fear.
 They each work together causing interference in meaningful relationships.
 By learning how to face these emotions, sort out where they are coming from and how to overcome them are ways of reducing your anxiety greatly for more healthy and lasting friendships.

 Doubts that counseling will help me.
 This is a good point.
 Many people find themselves doubting whether they will be able to get the help they need in counseling.
 They may compare themselves to other people who seem to “have it all together” and wonder why they would need help and so figure they don’t need counseling for their issues.
 Everyone has private thoughts, struggles, heartaches, fears, worries, etc. that they never tell others fully about if at all.
 There are times when counseling may help very little or not at all.
-There are times when taking a chance, a risk, an opportunity to try pays off well.
-Counseling involves meeting with a compassionate, caring, knowledgeable human being who truly appreciates the task and occasion of helping another fellow human being in working through his or her anxiety toward more fulfilling relationships with dignity, honesty, happiness, peace, and satisfaction.
+There are also meaningful times when taking a chance, a risk, an opportunity to try pays off well.
+Counseling involves meeting with a trained counselor who is compassionate, caring, and a knowledgeable human being who truly appreciates the task and occasion of helping another fellow human being in working through his or her anxiety toward more fulfilling relationships with dignity, honesty, happiness, peace, and satisfaction.
 Doubts can be overcome with truth, with honesty, with experiencing new and healthy ways of overcoming the anxious, nervous and overwhelming feelings that rob you of your sense of being well.

 Emotional and mental exhaustion.
 This happens more often than anyone may wish to admit.
 The amount of energy it takes to be anxious adds up.
 Though you may not be able to see how worry, stress, self-doubt, shame, fear, guilt, and pleasing others zap your strength, it does.
 Your mind and emotions being hard at work may end up affecting your body as well such that you may experience possible headaches, muscle tension, stomach upset, chest tightening, joint pain, forgetfulness, etc. These are signs not to ignore.
 Your body is alerting you to something not right within.